Los Angeles Girlfriend Getaway Guide | 48 Hours With Your Girls In LA

-A girlfriend of mine who lives in Portland was headed to Los Angeles for work.
-We hadn’t seen each other in a while so we decided to meet up and have a 2-day Los Angeles girlfriend getaway!
-If you’re looking for some ideas for a girls’ trip, this itinerary would be perfect for a weekend of eating, fitness, and culture.
+One of my girlfriends who live in Portland was travelling to Los Angeles for work.
+We hadn’t seen each other in a while so we decided to meet up and have a 2-day Los Angeles girlfriend getaway.
+If you’re looking for some ideas for a girls’ trip, this 2 day LA itinerary would be perfect for a weekend of eating, fitness, and museums.

 Where To Stay During A Los Angeles Girlfriend Getaway

-My only suggestion would be to snag a room on a higher floor or wear ear plugs at night.
+My only suggestion would be to snag a room on a higher floor or wear earplugs at night.
 At night you can hear music from the second level from the restaurant and chill out zone.
 I have experienced worse at other hotels but there was a shrill girl screaming by the ping pong table that killed us.
-Valet parking is close to $40 per night which always sucks but I managed to find street parking miraculously overnight which was free.
+Valet parking is roughly $40 per night which is pretty expensive, but luckily I found free street parking.

 3515 Wilshire Blvd, Los Angeles, CA 90010